WASAC Group and REG Commemorate Former ELECTROGAZ Employees Who Lost Their Lives in the 1994 Genocide against the Tutsi

 She further emphasized that the Genocide against the Tutsi was methodically planned, noting that meetings were held, even within workplaces, to organize the killings.
 She cautioned against denial, stressing the importance of acknowledging the truth.
 Concluding her testimony, she expressed both pain and gratitude, reflecting on her eventual rescue by the Rwanda Patriotic Army (Inkotanyi) and appreciation for the country’s leadership.

-In his remarks, Ambassador Uwihanganye Jean de Dieu, Minister of State in charge of Transport at the Ministry of Infrastructure, reminded participants that the commemoration period is an important time to reinforce the spirit of Ndi Umunyarwanda as a foundation for national unity.
+In his remarks, Ambassador Uwihanganye Jean de Dieu, Minister of State in charge of Infrastructure at the Ministry of Infrastructure, reminded participants that the commemoration period is an important time to reinforce the spirit of Ndi Umunyarwanda as a foundation for national unity.
 He urged all Rwandans to learn from history, work collectively, and reject any form of division or genocide ideology.

 The Chief Executive Officer of WASAC Group, Dr. Asaph Kabaasha, underscored the responsibility of institutions to preserve history and educate future generations.
 He reaffirmed the commitment of WASAC Group and REG to document testimonies and safeguard the memory of the 1994 Genocide against the Tutsi, particularly those connected to former ELECTROGAZ employees.